mum4k/platformio_rules/README.md

 ### Load the rule definitions in the BUILD file

-To load the Skylark definitions in your BUILD file add the following at the top of the BUILD file.
+To load the Starlark definitions in your BUILD file add the following at the top of the BUILD file.

 ```